 - 1. Touch the button of the desired Source ID located on left side of the screen (it is a vertical scrolling list). - 2.
-Touch the Engineering Name data pad to name the source using the pop up alphanumeric keypad or standard keyboard (see Naming Guidelines on page 174 for more information).

-3. Touch the Video Input data pad to enter or scroll to the input number of the connector the source will use for video.
-The change is immediate and can be viewed on a connected monitor.
-Table 27 lists the module and connector numbers for each input number.
+Touch the Engineering Name data pad to name the source using the pop up alphanumeric keypad or standard keyboard (see Naming Guidelines on page 150 for more information). - 3.
+Touch the Video Input data pad to enter or scroll to the input number of the connector the source will use for video.
+The change is immediate and can be viewed on a connected monitor. - 4.
+If the source includes a key signal, select Linear key with the lower touch buttons.
+Then touch the Key Input data pad and enter to the input number of the connector the source will use for the key.